COSC3020/tsp-comparison-kkrweb/README.md

 Create the launch.json file, tweak it where applicable.

 Feed the JS stack 50 GB of memory so it stops hating me via `node --max-old-space-size=51200 projmain.js` on my machine.

-Eventually moved this to the launch.json
+Eventually moved this to the launch.json.
+This did not solve all problems.

 Record runtime results.

-Comment on errors.
-Per the cited results (specify) below, I have the impression that this is a fundamental JS limitation rather than the doing of my implementation directly per se.
+Realize that my original HK code form my exxercise was causing the comparison to hang at 20 entries.

+I then swapped it to the GeeksforGeeks JS HK code, and now a new issue arose.

+It was very fast, which was nice.
+But now I get this during the 27x27 run:

+            C:\Users\kanem\OneDrive\Desktop\algoproj\hk_code.js:33
+                const memo = Array.from({ length: 1 << n }, () => Array(n).fill(undefined));
+                                   ^

+            RangeError: Invalid array length

+This seems like a fundamental JS issue that wouldnt be solved unless I switched languages or algorithms?

 Either way I will address this to the best of my ability if need be.

-Next, make a CSV using the runtimes corresponding to the matrix sizes
+Next, make a CSV using the runtimes corresponding to the matrix sizes.
+Predict for values 27 and higher following the behavior of earlier values.

 Use R to create 3 plots of this.
 One for TSP HK, one for TSP LS, and one for them overlaid to make the comparison easier.
+Make a subtitle mentioning that times for 27 and beyond are mathematical calculated predictions rather than pulled from the actual run.